Port Alexander, Alaska: Regrowth 1970–present

 In July 1976, Alaska Governor Jay Hammond signed an agreement with RCA Alaska Communications to install fifty earth stations in remote communities funded with a $5 million subsidy from the State.
 One of these was a 15-foot dish at Port Alexander which brought the town two telephone circuits interconnected to the rest of the world.
 In 1982 Sitka Telephone Company sought permission to establish a local phone company in Port Alexander, which it did.
-Pacific Telecom, Inc. bought Sitka Telephone Company and another local exchange carrier in 1984 and renamed the merged companies Telephone Utilities of the Northland, Inc. In December 1997 Pacific Telecom sold all of its telecommunications operations to Century Telephone Enterprises, Inc. In August 1998, Century announced the sale of the Alaskan operations it had acquired from Pacific Telecom to a private-equity-backed group which ultimately became a public company named Alaska Communications Systems Group, Inc. In 2000 Telephone Utilities of the Northland, Inc. changed its name to ACS of the Northland, Inc. In July of 2021, Alaska Communications Systems Group, was sold to ATN International Inc. and a group of private investors, and its stock was delisted.
+Pacific Telecom, Inc. bought Sitka Telephone Company and another local exchange carrier in 1984 and renamed the merged companies Telephone Utilities of the Northland, Inc. In December 1997 Pacific Telecom sold all of its telecommunications operations to Century Telephone Enterprises, Inc. In August 1998, Century announced the sale of the Alaskan operations it had acquired from Pacific Telecom to a private-equity-backed group which ultimately became a public company named Alaska Communications Systems Group, Inc. In 2000 Telephone Utilities of the Northland, Inc. changed its name to ACS of the Northland, Inc. In July 2021, Alaska Communications Systems Group, was sold to ATN International Inc. and a group of private investors, and its stock was delisted.
 Under this new ownership group, landline telecommunications service in Port Alexander is offered under the brand Alaska Communications Systems.